Jerome LeDoux: Recognition

 In 2007, St. Augustine Church honored LeDoux with a Golden Jubilee.
 Events in the jubilee celebration included a "jazz mass", with jazz musicians such as the Tremé Brass Band, Trombone Shorty, and the St. Augustine Soulful Voices Choir.
 Then New Orleans Mayor Ray Nagin declared a "Fr.
 Jerome LeDoux Day" for the city in 2007.
 Around the same time, the New Orleans City Council acknowledged the contributions of St. Augustine Church to the musical heritage of the city, which LeDoux nurtured as part of his St. Augustine ministry.
 As part of the 2007 recognition, New Orleans artist Richard Thomas painted a poster honoring LeDoux, with proceeds of its sale as prints benefiting LeDoux's church.

-Also in 2007, filmmaker Peter Entell produced a documentary film "Shake the Devil Off" about St. Augustine church and its efforts to remain open as a parish church in the time following Hurricane Katrina, made in a cinéma vérité style and featuring LeDoux as he conducts daily church business.
-As part of the incident, Entell highlighted the dismissal of LeDoux and his replacement by a caucasian priest in this predominately African-American parish.
+Also in 2007, filmmaker Peter Entell produced a documentary film Shake the Devil Off about St. Augustine Church and its efforts to remain open as a parish following Hurricane Katrina, made in a cinéma vérité style and featuring LeDoux as he conducts daily church business.
+As part of the incident, Entell highlighted the dismissal of LeDoux and his replacement by a Caucasian priest in this predominately African-American parish.
 In the film, Entell claimed that racism played a role in the decision of the local archdiocese.
 The name of the film is also the name of a gospel song which is sung by LeDoux and parishioners in the film.